In accordance with the EU General Data Protection Regulations 2018 St Tudy Parish Council confirm the following;

 c.
 Contractors and other suppliers

 d.
 Survey results i.e. Neighbourhood Plans, Housing Needs surveys etc where you can identify the individual.
 If you have added an email address to keep in touch or similar.
+The initial forms for the Neighbourhood Plan were distributed using postcodes only.
+Further research by the members of the NP Group may ask for personal details such as names, adresses oe email addresses but these will only be used with permission.

 4. How can the council use the data – you can only use it when you have consent from the individual to use it and are restricted to only using it for that single function.
 Therefore you cannot gather names and emails addresses through a village mailing list and use this for the NDP consultation.
 Individuals will have a right to be forgotten and you must have a clear plan of how long you intend to keep data and when it has been destroyed.